timrbula/prompt-declaration-language/docs/content/contrib.md

 had time to write-up yet:
 1. [Review existing issues](https://github.ibm.com/ml4code/pdl/issues) to see if a similar issue has been opened or discussed.
 2. [Open an
 issue](https://github.ibm.com/ml4code/pdl/issues/new).
-Be sure to include any helpful information, such as your Kubernetes environment details, error messages, or logs that you might have.
+Be sure to include any helpful information, such as error messages, or logs that you might have.

 ## Suggesting a change